k1selman/port_scanner/README.md

 **Idea:**
 Keep it simple.
-Input address and port and wait for the scanning results.
+Input address and port(or ports, for example 20-80, that is from 20 to 80) and wait for the scanning results.